Peterpiotr/siguren-documentation/docs/source/archives/ms0hr-scx-rr-electrical-comissioning_reviewed.rst

 After mechanical assembly of MS to hoist is done, electrical connection must be made between MS and control cabinet.
-Figure 7 shows general view of typical MS unit electrical components that should be connected according specific for the project electrical circuit diagram.
+Figure 7 shows general view of typical MS Unit electrical components that should be connected according specific for the project electrical circuit diagram.

 |image15|